Starlark Modules

 abort() # clean exit, 0 rows, no error

-fail("something went wrong") # stop with error
+fail("something went wrong") # stop pipeline with error

 sleep(1.5) # pause (prefer rate_limit in API dict)

-print("debug info") # stderr (secrets auto-redacted)
+print("debug info") # log to stderr (secrets auto-redacted)

 Secret redaction